zsiki/ulyxes/doc/Ulyxes_user_doc.rst

 - *filemaker* creates an input file for monitoring using manual targeting
 - *filegen* creates an input file for monitoring from coordinates automaticly
 - *coomaker* creates a GeoEasy format input file for monitoring using manual targeting
-- *blindorientation* search for a prism from a known station az calculate orientation
+- *blindorientation* searches for a prism from a known station and calculates orientation angle
+- *freestation* calculates station coordinates and orientation using GNU gama
 - *robot* makes automatic observation using a file from FileMaker or FileGen
-- *robotplus* complex monitoring application using FileGen, Blindorientation and Robot
+- *robotplus* complex monitoring application using FileGen, Blindorientation, FreeStation and Robot

 FileMaker
 =========